theFairdon/BLRS/README.md

 Usage

-After installing the system, you can run Spotheld and get location recommendations with the following steps:
+After installing the system, you can run Findora and get location recommendations with the following steps:

 1. Start the application:

-python run_ARareAi.py  # or the appropriate command to launch the system
+python run_Findora.py  # or the appropriate command to launch the system

 2. Input the required data such as city/state, restaurant type, target audience, and other relevant factors.